English 104.22: Academic Writing I

 This course will teach you to write papers based on college-level analytical insights that mean something important to you.
 Our goal is to enable you to communicate those insights to your readers so that they will be persuaded to see the situation from your perspective.
 Ordinarily, this course will help students meet the non-research criteria for College Writing Proficiency, but if you also can learn to use relevant scholarly sources to support your thesis, you also may be able to meet all the CWP criteria by submitting a portfolio of three papers to the Writing Program in December.
 I am willing to give willing students additional instruction to help them accomplish this goal, but our primary course objective remains to develop mature analytical writing skills.
 Analysis is an important type of mental behavior that produces many types of writing you already can do, and it leads logically to more difficult types of writing.
 You might think of it as something you might do in five stages, each of which drills down more deeply into what we can know of what we're analyzing.
 Your composing process will have to become more flexible and will take longer to develop final drafts.
 Nevertheless, what you eventually write in those final drafts will become increasingly mature, scholarly, and uniquely your own intellectual property.
 The final stages in the development of your writing process will occur in English 105 and in writing for your major, but English 104 will ask you to take some big steps toward those goals.
 If you are not sure this course is right for you, click here to learn what steps you can undertake to find out, and to learn something about how I will teach the course.

 Case Study Papers: The course will unfold in a series of four "Cases" based on events which pose serious problems for our culture, problems which will require us to make hard choices.
-In every case, "not making a choice" will constitute just another choice--"doing nothing" is always "doing something" when you are dealing with dynamic complex systems.
+In every case, "not making a choice" will constitute just another choice--"doing nothing" is always "doing something" when dealing with dynamic complex systems.
 Successful papers usually will engage some limited aspect of the case as a problem to be solved, and will help readers make some progress toward a solution, even if the solution, itself, is unattainable.
-What we cannot solve, we must improve, if only be understanding it better.
+What we cannot solve, we must improve, if only by understanding it better.
 Cases will unfold over two weeks during which, on Mondays and Wednesdays, we will analyze the cases and plan possible papers responding to them.
 The first Friday class of every case week will be cancelled so that I can meet with each of you, one-on-one, to discuss your rough draft responding to that case, which will be due in the conference.
 Graded revisions of those drafts will be due in the following "Process Writing Friday" class.

 "Process Writing Fridays": On the Fridays of weeks 1, 3, 5, 9, and 12, when the revised drafts are due for your case study papers and the research project (see below), you will have no additional tasks to prepare for class.
 Concentrate on making your papers as good as they can be in the time available.
 On these five "Process Writing Fridays," I will be responsible for introducing you to some writing process strategies that will help you improve your performance of its important repeated sub-skills, like brainstorming, sentence casting, paragraph reorganization, and coherence editing.
 Some of you may have heard of, or even used these process writing techniques before, but I can guarantee you were not told everything you need to know about why they work, and how to use them more effectively.
 By the end of the semester, you will have some new writing strategies that will help you make the best use of the skills and knowledge you have acquired.
+Click on the "Process Writing" hyperlink above for more about what research tells us about the advantages of learning to control the various elements of your composing process.

 "Working Holidays" To give you a break between weeks in which drafts of papers are due, there will be no full-length papers due in weeks 6-7, 10, and 13-14.
 During these three "Working Holidays," we will spend class discussing research methods of professional scholars, formal logic and logical fallacies, and how to prepare for and write the in-class essay exam.
 Each project will produce a short written document that will count for 1/24th of your grade--not enough for any one of them to damage your final grade, but enough to hold your attention.
 They will help you rethink the basic thought processes and social expectations which are fundamental to academic writing at the college level.
 We probably will have to "un-teach" some of what you learned in high school if your teachers did not expect that you would study at a school with Goucher's standards.
 This is your chance to rethink what thinking is, how we can claim to know the truth, and how our knowledge gets measured and appreciated.